oregami/oregami-client_deprecated/app/bower_components/restangular/README.md

 ````
 ## Using values directly in templates

-Since Angular 1.2, Promise unwrapping in templates has been disabled by default and will be depracated soon.
+Since Angular 1.2, Promise unwrapping in templates has been disabled by default and will be deprecated soon.

 **This means that the following will cease to work**: